microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

 4. Select the Dataverse connection during import

 ## Approach
-A new table is created to capture the request.
-On creation of the record in the table a power automate flow triggers.
-As prt of the flow base assessment is retrieved and applied for privileges associated with the security role.
-Once the process is complete the same record is updated with risk assessment and a count of all privileges at various levels.
+A new table is created to capture the request for security role risk assessment.
+On creation of the record, in the table a power automate flow triggers.
+The flow retrieves base risk assessment and loop that through for privileges associated with the security role.
+Once the process is complete that same record, is updated with risk assessment and a count of all privileges at various levels.
+A sample of the report generated can be seen below:

 - An assessment can be left in draft state before setting to submitted processing.
 - An assessment can be initiated from the Security roles assessment summary page by clicking on the shield icon
 - Security roles assessment summary shows the color of the shield based on last assessment